reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 Our configuration starts with only one backend server (much more can be added) and connections only reached it if they came from an authenticated client or if its a HTTP GET request.
 Basically we are blocking non authenticated HTTP PUT requests.

+The following sections explain how to run the Domain Registry with a load balancer.

 #### Blocking requests from untrusted sources

 The mutual authenticated scenario includes a Load Balancer that performs authorization and authentication mechanisms to restrict which requests from which clients are served by the Domain Registry.
 This use case only makes sense if the Domain Registry application servers only accept requests coming from the Load Balancer itself.
 As such, this can be configured by using the ENV variable 'LOAD_BALANCER_IP'.